anapsix/dynamicinfradays/user/pages/04.alt-home/_speakers/features.md

     - header: Jeff Victor
       text: "Jeff was a key part of Solaris Zones and has more than a decade of experience with containers and system-level virtualization."
       icon: user
+    - header: Coming soon!
+      text: "More exciting speakers to be announced soon...sign up or follow [@DynInfraDays](https://twitter.com/DynInfraDays) for details"
 ---

 ## Speakers

-More exciting speakers to be announced soon...sign up or follow [@DynInfraDays](https://twitter.com/DynInfraDays) for details!